Zone Transfer Check: a beginner's guide

 Test for DNS zone transfer vulnerability

 You should care because on the modern internet, an open zone transfer is a security finding.
-If your nameservers respond to AXFR requests from anyone, an attacker can ask for a complete dump of every DNS record in your zone — every subdomain, every internal hostname, every test environment, every staging server, every email gateway, every legacy system you forgot was still in the zone.
-That is a treasure map for reconnaissance.
-Modern DNS providers disable AXFR by default for exactly this reason, and finding an open zone transfer in 2025 is treated the same way you'd treat finding an unauthenticated database dump endpoint: it is a serious oversight.
+If your nameservers respond to AXFR from anyone, an attacker gets a complete dump of every DNS record in your zone — every subdomain, every internal hostname, every test environment, every email gateway, every legacy system.
+The treasure-map nature of the leak is what makes AXFR exposure a critical-severity issue.

-The four things every zone-transfer check looks at:
+The five things a real zone-transfer check looks at:

 Three questions a zone-transfer check answers:

-Is any of my nameservers leaking the entire DNS zone to anyone who asks?
+Is any nameserver leaking the entire zone to anyone who asks?

 The Zone Transfer Check endpoint, in plain language